MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/ops-guide-daily.md

 Defender for Cloud Apps threat detection uses Microsoft threat intelligence and security research data.
 Alerts are available in Microsoft Defender XDR and should be [triaged regularly](#review-alerts-and-incidents).

-Whe dealing with alerts, security administrators and SOC analysts handle the following main types of threat detection policies:
+When security administrators and SOC analysts deal with alerts, they handle the following main types of threat detection policies:

 - [Activity policies](../user-activity-policies.md)
 - [Anomaly detection policies](../anomaly-detection-policy.md)